yzhao583/gitops-argocd/README.md

 # GitOps with ArgoCD Showcase

-This repo is used to demo the GitOps concept and best practices with ArgoCD.
+This repository is used to demo the GitOps concept and best practices with ArgoCD.

 It uses the concept of "app of apps" to manage apps automatically across multiple clusters.